The NHL’s one-time-only, all-Canadian division cleared its final hurdle Friday.

 Developments south of the border related to COVID-19, however, were far less encouraging.

-Friday’s move came after the province made a minor modification to current public health orders, allowing professional hockey to go ahead in the Manitoba capital.
+Friday’s move came after the province made a minor modification to current public health orders, allowing professional hockey to go ahead in the Manitoba capital with the NHL schedule set to begin Wednesday.

-That approval came the same day the Dallas Stars closed their facility after six players and two staff members tested positive for COVID-19.
+But that approval from Manitoba came the same day the Dallas Stars closed their facility after six players and two staff members tested positive for COVID-19.
 The NHL said the Stars won’t open their season until Jan.
 19, at earliest.

 The Columbus Blue Jackets, meanwhile, said Friday a number of players didn’t practise “out of an abundance of caution and in accordance with NHL COVID-19 protocols.”

-Due to border restrictions related to non-essential travel and the current 14-day quarantine, Canada’s seven franchises will only play against each other in the newly-minted North Division this season, which begins Wednesday, instead of crossing into the U.S. The same goes for the first two rounds of the playoffs.
+Due to border restrictions related to non-essential travel and the current 14-day quarantine, Canada’s seven franchises will only play against each other in the newly-minted North Division this season instead of crossing into the U.S. The same goes for the first two rounds of the playoffs.

 There will be no fans present for games in Canadian NHL arenas, at least to start the schedule, while players and team staff have to adhere to a number of protocols when on the road — which include being restricted to the hotel and rink.

-“The protocols here are very good,” Toronto Maple Leafs goalie Frederik Andersen said Friday.
+“The protocols here are very good,” Leafs goalie Frederik Andersen said.
 “Of course we’re happy to do what we like to do.
 And I feel grateful for that.”

 Players are being tested daily for the novel coronavirus during training camp.
-That will continue for at least the first four weeks of the regular season, but there is still increased risk when compared to the tightly-controlled bubbles the NHL employed to resume the 2019-20 campaign in Toronto and Edmonton this summer.
+That will continue for at least the first four weeks of the regular season, but as seen in Dallas and Columbus, there is still increased risk compared to the tightly-controlled bubbles the NHL employed to resume the 2019-20 campaign in Toronto and Edmonton this summer.

-Leafs forward Joe Thornton said the team he was playing for in Switzerland in the fall suspended operations a few times because of the virus, but he’s happy his 23rd NHL season — and first for a Canadian club — is a go.
+Leafs forward Joe Thornton said the team he was playing for in Switzerland this fall suspended operations a few times because of the virus, but he’s happy his 23rd NHL season — and first for a Canadian club — is on.

 Ontario sport minister Lisa MacLeod announced Thursday the Leafs and Ottawa Senators can host games in 2021, posting on Twitter: “This approval was granted after close scrutiny of the rigorous health and safety protocols that will be adopted to keep players, staff and our communities safe from the spread of COVID-19.”